mpiwg-abi/specification-text-draft/Chapter.md

 *Advice to users:*
 Libraries and applications that use MPI may be built with any toolchain they wish, as long as they adhere to these conventions when calling MPI routines.
+Compiler options that change the size or layout of types, or calling conventions, should be avoided.
 *(End of advice to users.)*

 ## Fortran